Topology of Pulsar Profiles (ToPP). I. Graph theory method and classification of the EPN: Organising pulse profiles

-Given a few profiles in the set present an interpulse (a secondary pulse separated by about $180^{\circ}$ from the main pulse) located near $\phi\sim-0.5$, the interpulse shape would be compared to the main pulse of another pulsar and confuse our results.
-To mitigate this problem, we apply an asymmetric step pattern, and constrain the path search to a band of size $K=256$ around the main diagonal~\citep[as first described by][]{sakoe1978dynamic} corresponding to half a rotation.
-While the symmetric step pattern returns the average distance for both profiles, the asymmetric case returns the distance separating a {\em query} profile with respect to a {\em reference} profile.
-We therefore compute the asymmetric distance by varying the query and reference with either pulsars in a pair, and select the maximal distance (upper bound) of the two to avoid a reduced distance caused by partial matching.
-We do not normalize the distance as all profiles have the same length $n$.
+Given that a few profiles in the set present an interpulse (a secondary pulse separated by about $180^{\circ}$ from the main pulse) located near $\phi\sim-0.5$, the interpulse shape would be compared to the main pulse of another pulsar and confuse our results.
+To mitigate this problem, we applied an asymmetric step pattern and constrained the path search to a band of size $K=256$ around the main diagonal~\citep[as first described by][]{sakoe1978dynamic}, which corresponds to half a rotation.
+While the symmetric step pattern returns the average distance for both profiles, the asymmetric case returns the distance separating a query profile with respect to a reference profile.
+We therefore computed the asymmetric distance by varying the query and reference with either pulsars in a pair and selected the maximal distance (upper bound) of the two to avoid a reduced distance caused by partial matching.
+We did not normalise the distance, as all profiles have the same length $n$.